 CECL and Your ALM Model

-As we get closer to implementation of the new current expected credit loss accounting standard or CECL, many of us are looking for as much information as we can to help in understanding everything that should be considered in putting together our CECL models.
+As we get closer to implementation of the current expected credit loss accounting standard or CECL, many of us are looking for ways to make transitioning easier – which includes linking operations to an exisiting ALM model.

 Join this webinar to learn: